History of the Department

 Google Scholar

-We are proud to feature another distinguished scholar of ABU named Prof. Musa, A.M., Professor of Pharmaceutical Chemistry at Ahmadu Bello University Zaria who, as at the last check, had not less than 1,877 citations with (h-Index score of 24 and i10-Index score of 42) credited to his research works as documented on Google Scholar.
+We are proud to feature another distinguished scholar of ABU named Dr. Mohammed Abdullahi, Department of Computer Science, Ahmadu Bello University Zaria who, as at the last check, had not less than 1,169 citations with (h-Index score of 13 and i10-Index score of 14) credited to his research works as documented on Google Scholar.

 Citations Chart